Jesse Mullen: Politics

 Mullen was a candidate for Montana's Secretary of State office ultimately losing to Republican incumbent Christi Jacobsen in the general election.

 Mullen was a member of the Montana Democratic Party Executive Board as an at-large member representing the western district.
 He was elected on July 22, 2023.
 Mullen resigned from the Executive Board in September 2024 citing a "lack of transparency" regarding the Montana Democratic Party's budgeting and "troubling comments" made by Party employees regarding the budget.
 This resulted in the Montana Democratic Party removing Mullen from Democratic Party promotional materials in the final weeks of the election.

 In early 2022, Senate District 39 Democratic Senator Mark Sweeney died of a heart attack.
 Mullen was nominated during a special convention to be the Democratic Party nominee to fill the remainder of Sweeney's term, defeating Jessica Wicks, and former state Rep. Gordon Pierson.
 Mullen lost the special election to Republican nominee and Deer Lodge County Commissioner Terry Vermeire.

 Jessica Wicks was appointed by the Deer Lodge County Commissioners to briefly fill the vacant senate seat until the election could take place in November.

 Personal life

-Mullen lives in Deer Lodge, Montana with his wife Sasha and their five children.
-He is Catholic and a rotarian who has been president of the Philipsburg (Mont.)
-Rotary Club.

 Mullen owns the Montana bookstore chain, Browsing Bison Books.